Cito/omnivore-export/README.md

 While Readwise has released
 an [Omnivore importer](https://x.com/ReadwiseReader/status/1851426417684193527),
-Wallabag was lacking such a feature.
+Wallabag was initially lacking such a feature.

 Therefore, this repository also contains a script to convert the exported links from Omnivore to the import format of Wallabag v2.

+Meanwhile, Wallabag v2.6 also provides a function to import from Omnivore, so this script is not needed any more either.

 ## Export and summary scripts